Skip to content

 • each command is a documented workflow, not an opaque prompt

-• placeholders like <arguments> and <plan> are normalized before execution
+• placeholders like <arguments>, <plan>, and <ticket-url> are normalized before execution

 /ask